DNS and Routing for Service Tunnels

 To maintain your current split-brain DNS resolution setup, should specify example.com as a private domain when configuring your private network by installing an Access Tier (for Self-hosted Private Edge deployments) or a Connector (for Global Edge deployments).
 You need not specify example.com as a public domain in your Service Tunnel spec.

-When a user connects to the service tunnel, the Banyan App will intercept DNS requests for example.com.
+When a user connects to the service tunnel, the app will intercept DNS requests for example.com.
 DNS resolution for all subdomains of example.com will happen in your private network.
 Tunnel routes will be dynamically added for every subdomain as well, so all traffic for example.com will flow over the Service Tunnel.